10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 Disclosure: This page (Best Hiking Trails in Eastern Townships (Estrie Region) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 More details can be found on our disclosure and policies page.

-You might also be interested in these pages (coming soon):
+You might also be interested in these pages:

-Best National Parks for Hiking Near Montreal
+Best Hiking Trails Near Montreal

-Best Hiking Trails in the Laurentians
+Best Hiking Trails Near Mont Tremblant

+Although all provincial parks in Quebec have used the term “national park” since 2002, there is no connection to the federal national park system, administered by Parks Canada.
 All Quebec National Parks charge the same access fees and you can buy an annual pass that allows unlimited access to all parks.

 Daily access fees and Annual passes